 - new or worsening urinary retention.
 Symptoms of urinary retention may include difficulty urinating, painful urination, urinating frequently, or urinating in a weak stream or drips.
 Call your healthcare provider right away if you have any of these symptoms.

-The most common side effects of STIOLTO RESPIMAT include runny nose, cough, and back pain.
-These are not all the side effects with STIOLTO RESPIMAT.
+These are not all the side effects of STIOLTO RESPIMAT.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store STIOLTO RESPIMAT?